• Home

 If you want more guides on Las Vegas, click here to read more!

-About Our Guest Poster: Monique is a Las Vegas native who doubles as an HR Manager & travel junkie.
+About the Author: Monique is a Las Vegas native who doubles as an HR Manager & travel junkie.
 Her love for travel has taken her all over the world at only 22 & she strives to share her travel knowledge to inspire YOU to see this beautiful world we live in!
 When she is not traveling, she is watching Gilmore Girls for the 13th time, making itineraries she has no immediate plan to use, and drinking wine while writing for her travel blog, My Perfect Itinerary.
 You can follow along on her journey on Instagram & Pinterest!

 Interested in writing us a post for us?
 Take a look at our contributor guidelines and pitch us your idea!